 - Grade II ankle sprain – This is when there is partial tearing of one or several of these ligaments.
 Moderate swelling is present over the outside of the ankle.
 The patient will need some assistance to walk without a limp.

 The severity of the ankle injury can be determined by the amount of swelling, the inability to bear weight on the ankle, and the amount of pain.
-However, it is important to be properly evaluated by an orthopedic physician.
+The proper evaluation of an orthopedic physician is important.

 Are There Foot and Ankle Symptoms that I Should Not Ignore?